Your Instruction Permit Top ↑

 Knowledge (Written) Test

 The knowledge test consists of 25 multiple-choice questions based on the Nevada Drivers Handbook.
-Passing score is 80%.
+A passing score is 80%.

 Homeless Youth Fee Exemption

 Instruction Permits are valid for one year.
-If your permit has expired, you must apply for renewal in person at a DMV office, a parent/guardian must sign another Financial Responsibility Statement.
+If your permit has expired, you must apply for renewal in person at a DMV office.
+A parent/guardian must sign another Financial Responsibility Statement.
+Motorcycle permits are valid for one year or until the rider turns 18.

 The parent/guardian who signed the Financial Responsibility Statement when the minor applied for the permit can request its cancellation at any time by completing the Minor Affidavit (DP-38) form and presenting it in person at a DMV office.
 Nevada law requires the permit itself to be surrendered to the DMV.

-The department can require testing, cancel a permit or deny the renewal if the applicant has been convicted of traffic violations or other offenses listed under License Suspensions and Revocations.
+The DMV can require testing, cancel a permit or deny the renewal if the applicant has been convicted of traffic violations or other offenses listed under License Suspensions and Revocations.

-Young drivers are required to complete 50 hours of behind-the-wheel experience.
+Young drivers are required to complete 50 hours of behind-the-wheel experience, including 10 hous in darkness.
 You must have a licensed driver, who is 21 or older and has been licensed for at least one year, seated next to you at all times.
-10 hours of the experience must be completed in darkness.
 The darkness requirement does not apply to motorcycle licenses.
-Motorcycle experience should be completed in daylight only.

 If driver education is not offered within a 30-mile radius of your residential address and you do not wish to complete an online course, you must complete 100 hours of supervised experience, 10 hours of which must be in darkness.